Welcome back, Rush Limbaugh, the EIB network and the Limbaugh Institute for Advanced Conservative Studies.

 Hello.

-Ditto's and uh great show on Shatner uh last week.
+Dittos, and great show on Shatner last week.

 Thank you, sir, very much.

-Listen, uh this I know this is anecdotal, but um I I got a little story about prescriptions that just underscores the crap that's going on in DC.
+Listen, I know this is anecdotal, but I got a little story about prescriptions that just underscores the crap that's going on in D.C.

 I suffer from both gout and psoriasis.

-I got a prescription last week because I have a flare up, and I went to fill it yesterday, and four years ago cost me $90 for a little two-ounce tube of SAB.
+I got a prescription last week because I have a flare-up, and I went to fill it yesterday.

-That prescription today was a hundred and eighty-five dollars, and I had to pass it up because I couldn't afford it.
+That prescription today was $185, and I had to pass it up because I couldn't afford it.

 I don't have medical insurance, and I've been unemployed for 18 months now, so I had to pass that up.

-My God prescription, which I can't pass up, cost me five dollars uphill, and there are no substitutes for either one of these, no generics.
+My gout prescription, which I can't pass up, cost me $5 a pill, and there are no substitutes for either one of these, no generics.

-So I don't have a choice in the matter, and uh that's three hundred dollars a month for like out medication.
+So I don't have a choice in the matter.

-Uh that these characters in DC don't know what the meaning of the concept of for the good of the group is.
+And it just galls the heck out of me, pardon my French, that these characters in D.C. don't know what the meaning of the concept of for the good of the group is.

 They give a lot of lip service to it, but they are so far up the rear ends of vested interests and moneymakers and lobbyists that they haven't got a clue what they were hired to do in the first place.